13 Ways to Volunteer & Give Back in Melbourne

 HoMie

-Their flagship Brunswick Street store is a base for HoMie's two social impact programs - VIP Days and the HoMie Pathway Alliance Program, as well as where they showcase their latest designs and releases across all seasons.
-From one monogram tee to year-round releases, and two solid social impact programs that have supported over 1,500 young people to date - it’s fair to say the HoMie team evolvement over the years is making one seriously cool impact on the Melbourne community.
-They also recently did a 'Buy a Hoodie, Give a Hoodie, campaign, wherein for every one hoodie purchased, one was given to a person in need.
+Their flagship Brunswick Street store is a base for HoMie’s two social impact programs – VIP Days and the HoMie Pathway Alliance Program, as well as where they showcase their latest designs and releases across all seasons.
+From one monogram tee to year-round releases, and two solid social impact programs that have supported over 3,700 young people to date, it’s fair to say the HoMie team’s evolution over the years is making a big impact on the Melbourne community.

 Donate or shop the Homie collection here